 * Note: This award was previously called the “Robert G. Wengert Excellence in Undergraduate Teaching Award" but, in accordance with the family's wishes, is now called the "Department of Philosophy Excellence in Undergraduate Teaching Award.”

 2021: Jonathan Livengood

 2020: Helga Varden (combined this year with a more general faculty teaching award)

-The recipient is determined based upon standard student evaluations, faculty observations, and any other evidence that a graduate student has exceeded normal expectations in terms of the effort and innovation.
-The Prizes and Scholarships committee announces the award to the department in an open letter which describes some of what makes the graduate student exceptional.
+This award is bestowed annually on the department’s best graduate student instructor.
+Decisions are based on student evaluations, faculty observations, and any other evidence that a graduate student has exceeded normal expectations in terms of effort and innovation.
+The Prizes and Scholarships Committee announces the award in an open letter to the department, which describes what makes the graduate student's teaching exceptional.

 2017: Clay Alsup